 So, if you read our introductory article on the different types of housing for rent in Germany, let’s look now in a bit more detail at some common cultural nuances and ways to avoid flocking where everybody else is with their search.

-These will help you in your planning and put you a step ahead of your fellow house-hunters, especially when looking in major metropolitan areas in Germany where the housing market is extremely tight and where demand easily outstrips supply.
+These will help you in your planning and put you a step ahead of your fellow house-hunters, especially when looking to rent an apartment in major metropolitan areas in Germany, where the housing market is extremely tight and where demand easily outstrips supply.

 Here are some indispensable tips and thought-provoking ideas to help you find somewhere which fits your needs at the lowest possible total cost.

 16 Essential Tips When Looking For Apartments In Germany

 1. Compromise!!
 Location OR Apartment Size: Choose ONE!